 Did she really do it?
 Or was it just a stunt?

 In March 2017, we presented our first 29-hour reading at Skyline Theatre Company, as part of the New Jersey Theatre Alliance’s Stages Festival.
 This was followed by more book and song revisions, plus the addition of new material.
 In March of 2019, we presented our second 29-hour reading again at Skyline Theatre Company, as part of the New Jersey Theatre Alliance’s Stages Festival.
+The work was selected as a semi-finalist for the 2020 National Musical Theater Festival at the Eugene O'Neill Theater Center.

 Sam Scalamoni Director